 While it is not okay to place ordinary mattresses outside, there are a few situations in which having a mattress outside is an attractive idea.
-Daybeds, Treehouses, outdoor patios, or covered pavilions are cool alternative sitting and lounging choices.
-The problem is, most mattresses are made of materials that easily absorb moisture.
-A wet mattress quickly becomes a giant moldy, mildew-covered, fungus ridden sponge and it isn’t just those located near swimming pools.
+Daybeds, Treehouses, outdoor patios, or covered pavilions are cool alternative seating and lounging choices.
+The problem is, that most mattresses are made of materials that easily absorb moisture.
+A wet mattress quickly becomes a giant moldy, mildew-covered, fungus-ridden sponge and it isn’t just those located near swimming pools.
 So is it safe to have my mattress outside?

 Table of Contents

 One of the first things to ask yourself before attempting the task of protecting a mattress against the elements is whether or not you really need to leave the mattress outdoors.
-In many situations, it is easier to store the mattress in a garage, pool house, or other well protect shed or storage area and only bringing it outside when it will be in use.
+In many situations, it is easier to store the mattress in a garage, pool house, or other well-protected shed or storage area and only bring it outside when it will be in use.

-Mattresses that are to be kept out on an enclosed porch like and all season room can be picked up and leaned against a wall at night or during inclement weather, doing so will help to prevent water from soaking into the mattress.
+Mattresses that are to be kept out on an enclosed porch like all all-season rooms can be picked up and leaned against a wall at night or during inclement weather, doing so will help to prevent water from soaking into the mattress.
 You can even purchase plastic mattress bags for under 12.00 from moving companies to help keep them safe during longer storage periods.

 Think campers and camping for outdoor waterproof mattresses.
 There are many brands and types available and we all know that these are very mobile and easy to store when you are ready to put them away for the night, week, or season.